NATABOC Re-Certification Process Made Simple

 - Update personal information

-If there is other free courses or other helpful information, please email us to let us know and we will add it.
+If there are other free courses or other helpful information, please email us to let us know and we will add it.

 Hannah Bernhardt PT, DPT, ATC/L is a physical therapist and athletic trainer and orthopedic resident at Forefront Therapy in Evansville, IN.
 She is a certified athletic trainer and also holds certifications in SFMA Level 1 and LSVT BIG.
 As a PT student at the University of Evansville, she was the coordinator and session leader of ACErcise, a probono fitness class for clients with neurological disorders.
 She has developed an interest in treating chronic conditions and persistent pain through her clinical experiences at the University of Evansville in Athletic Training and Physical Therapy.